 Cramps happen when the uterus sheds its lining - the muscular walls of the uterus contract, and for some people that feels uncomfortable.
 The pain can be sharp and stabbing, or it can be dull and achy.
 Some people feel bloated - like their belly is full of water.
 But, lots of people don’t feel any discomfort at all.
-If you do get period discomfort, here are some ways you can alleviate your cramps.
+If you do get cramps, here are some ways to relieve them.

-Usually girls who get cramps notice that the pain lessens as they get older, but if you get cramps that interfere with your regular daily life, you may want to talk to a parent or healthcare provider about how to reduce the pain.
-Cramps are different for everyone so this is a case of you do you… that being said, finding ways to manage your discomfort will be a big benefit because periods will happen every month for many years, and there’s no reason not to make them easier to manage.
+Usually girls who get cramps notice that the pain lessens as they get older.
+Regardless, if your cramps interfere with your regular daily life, you may want to talk to a parent or healthcare provider about how to reduce the pain.
+Cramps are different for everyone, so this is a case of you do you… that being said, finding ways to manage your discomfort will be a big benefit because periods will happen every month for many years, and there’s no reason not to make them easier to manage.